socketsupply/nat-traversal-spec/SPEC.md

 # Specification

-This specification includes essential constants, functions, and program states.
-This document tries to be concise, but if something isn't clear enough, please open an issue.

 This specification also targets UDP.
 UDP is a [message-oriented][F0] [transport layer protocol][W1], ideal for talking to NATs because unlike TCP, it doesn't require a handshake to start communicating.
 It also delegates encryption and security responsibility to a higher level protocol or even the application layer, which allows for the broadest set of use cases.

+This document includes essential constants, functions, and program states.
+This document differentiates very intentionally between SHOULD and MUST.
+This document tries to be concise, but if something isn't clear enough, please open an issue.

 ## Constants